What is the spinal cord?

 Spinal cord injury impacts a man’s fertility in two ways.
 First of all it can disrupt the nerves signal that are needed to get an erection, have sex, and cause ejaculation.
 Ejaculation is necessary to deposit the sperm into the vagina.

 Second, men with spinal cord injuries have worse sperm quality than men without spinal cord injury.
-Signs of inflammation in the testicles, poor sperm movement, and a lower number of live sperm are more common in men with spinal cord injury.
+Signs of inflammation in the testicles, poor sperm movement, and a lower number of live sperm are more common in men with spinal cord injury because of the relation between sperm production and the spinal cord.
 The reasons for these differences in sperm quality are still being investigated.

 What options are available to treat infertility in men with spinal cord injury?